OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 This file may provide additional clues to path structure or API endpoints.

-The Information Gather section refers to robots.txt in several cases including WSTG-INFO-01, WSTG-INFO-03, WSTG-INFO-05, and WSTG-INFO-08.
+The [Information Gathering](../01-Information_Gathering/README.md) section refers to robots.txt in several cases including WSTG-INFO-01, WSTG-INFO-03, WSTG-INFO-05, and WSTG-INFO-08.

 ### GitDorking